 Canvas can be used for covering RVs and other equipment to keep them clean and to prevent UV damage however vinyl covers are usually preferred for this application.

-We currently only stock one colour of treated canvas which is a tan/light yellow (natural) colour shown in the above photo of a fitted canvas trailer tarp.
+We currently only carry one colour of treated canvas which is a tan/light yellow (natural) colour shown in the above photo of a fitted canvas trailer tarp.

 Our canvas material has a 17 oz weight (after treatment) and is weaved using 76 x 28 yarns (single fill).